FedericoRaschiatore0123/GATr_Deep_Learning_Project/README.md

 in the corresponding directory.
 The original dataset is available at the following link: https://drive.google.com/drive/folders/12Xp6-lqBRi0gCIA7iaDIC1JHUT7odxPR?usp=sharing

+# Structure

+The project is structured in the following way:
+- **bifurcating/**: contain all the samples associated with the bifurcating label
+- **single contain/** all the sample associated with the single label
+- **data contain data/** that are useful for the computations inside the code ( e.g. geometric_product.pt and outer_product.pt )
+- **GATr_deep_learning_project.ipynb/** is the main code where we implemented geometric algebra and the GATr itself
+- **dataset_preparation.ipynb/** is a script used for the dataset preparation

 # Authors

 - Paola Carboni ( https://github.com/paolacarboni )